DarkDaskin/VSTabPath/README.md

 Visual Studio extension which shows file paths in tab titles with same file names.

-This extension is currently very basic and just prepends parent directory name to duplicate tab titles.
-The end goal is to make it work like similar feature of Visual Studio Code.
+It is inspired by a built-in feature of Visual Studio Code and has similar look and feel, showing relevant path segments next to file names.

 Improvement suggestions are welcome.